fluent/fluentd-docs-gitbook/container-deployment/docker-logging-driver.md

 started make sure you have the following prerequisites:

 -   A basic understanding of [Fluentd](http://www.fluentd.org)
--   A basic undersatnding of Docker
+-   A basic understanding of Docker
 -   A basic understanding of [Docker logging drivers](https://docs.docker.com/engine/admin/logging/overview/)
 -   Docker v1.8+